From "The Breaking of the Deadlock" published in 1904.

-Although he was only in his mid twenties at the time of its opening, Gardner's law practice grew exponentially, branching out to include other areas in LaSalle, Bureau and Lee county.
-The Courts and Lawyers of Illinois gives note that Gardner became affiliated with the Chicago, Burlington and Quincy Railroad in 1897 and served as that railroad's attorney for a number of years.
-He would later take on a position as an attorney for the Chicago, Milwaukee and St. Paul Railroad in 1904, and following that year was primarily based in Chicago.
+Although he was only in his mid-twenties at the time of its opening, Gardner's law practice grew exponentially, branching out to include other areas in LaSalle, Bureau and Lee County.
+The Courts and Lawyers of Illinois give note that Gardner became affiliated with the Chicago, Burlington and Quincy Railroad in 1897 and served as that railroad's attorney for a number of years.
+He would later take on a position as an attorney for the Chicago, Milwaukee, and St. Paul Railroad in 1904, and following that year was primarily based in Chicago.
 Gardner married on December 11, 1901 to Georgia Smith (1873-1963) and later became the father of two children, Margaret Wilda (1904-unknown) and Robert Bruce (1908-1925).

 Gardner's third term in the senate commenced in 1907 and during this session chaired the committee on Revenue and also held a seat on the following committees: Appropriations, Chicago Charter, Education, Judicial Department and Practice, License and Miscellany, Parks and Boulevards, Primary Elections, Sanitary District Affairs, State Charitable Institutions and Waterways.
 As one of the most influential Democratic senators serving in the legislature, Corbus Gardner was noted for his "fair dealing and honesty", but in his last year in the senate his sterling reputation took a significant hit when allegations of graft were leveled against him.

 From the Indianapolis Daily Sun, June 25, 1910.